-In doubles matches, each team is entitled to a total of two (2) breaks.
-If partners leave the court together, it counts as one (1) of the team's authorized breaks.
+In a doubles match, each team is entitled to two (2) breaks.
+If partners leave the court together, it counts as one (1) break.
+If only one player leaves the court, it also counts as one (1) break.
+These breaks may be taken for toilet visits, change of attire (female matches), or both, but for no other reason whatsoever.

-Any time an athlete leaves the court for a toilet or change of attire break, it is considered one of the authorised breaks regardless of whether or not their opponent has left the court.
+Any time a player leaves the court for a toilet/change of attire break, it is considered one of the authorised breaks regardless of whether or not the opponent has left the court.
+Any toilet/change of attire break taken after a warm-up has started is considered one of the authorised breaks.